Optimal treatment assignment rules under capacity constraints: Optimal decisions

 If we strengthen the directional differentiability in Assumption \ref{assu:w-dot} to the full differentiability, then the plug-in rules become average optimal.
 To see this, notice that $\dot{w}_{\theta_{0}}(x,t;s)=\dot{w}_{\theta_{0}}(x,t)^{\top}s$ for some $\dot{w}_{\theta_{0}}(x,t)\in\mathbb{R}^{k}$ from the linearity of the directional derivative.
 Then the maximization problem (\ref{eq:max_optimal}) is rewritten as

 which is the same as (\ref{eq:max_plugin}), the maximization problem that the matched rules of the plug-in rules solve in the limit experiment.

-This pattern is consistent with findings from existing studies.
-As discussed earlier, \citet{hirano2009asymptotics} show that the plug-in rule is average optimal in point-identified models under the assumption that the utility function is fully differentiable.
-In contrast, \citet{christensen2023optimal} demonstrate that the ex-post Bayes rule is average optimal in partially identified models when the utility function is only directionally differentiable.\footnote{\citet{xu2024jmp} further extends the framework of \citet{christensen2023optimal} to continuous decision problems using an expansion-based approach.} In partially identified settings, directional differentiability is a natural and often unavoidable assumption, since full differentiability generally fails.
-Moreover, \citet{christensen2023optimal} provide a concrete example where the plug-in rule is strictly sub-optimal.
-Taken together, these findings suggest that directional differentiability of the utility function is a key factor that limits the average optimality of the plug-in rule.
+This pattern is consistent with findings from the existing literature.
+As discussed earlier, \citet{hirano2009asymptotics} show that the plug-in rule is average optimal in point-identified models when the utility function is fully differentiable.
+In contrast, \citet{christensen2023optimal} demonstrate that the Bayesian rule is average optimal in partially identified models when the utility function is only directionally differentiable, and the plug-in rule fails to be optimal unless the full differentiability holds.
+In partially identified settings, directional differentiability is a natural and often unavoidable assumption, as full differentiability typically does not hold.